 This one-pan dinner is so delicious, you’re sure to make it a regular in your household, too.
 The chicken is moist and browned and the gravy is rich and full of garlic.
 Twenty cloves worth!
-But you’d never know it, because the garlic too gets browned and softened and changes into sweet bits of flavour.
+But you’d never know it, because the garlic too gets browned and softened and changes into sweet bits of flavour, much like the beautiful mellow flavour of roasted garlic.

 If you’re like me, the thought of separating and peeling the 20 cloves of garlic for this recipe isn’t super appealing.
 I picked up a bag of the pre-separated and peeled cloves at the grocery store for about $1.
 Money well spent, if you ask me :) And again, don’t worry that you won’t be able to leave the house for days after eating this.
 Like roasted garlic, this garlic becomes very mellow.
 You’ll know it’s there, but it won’t knock you (or anyone else) over.